-Cash as presented on the statement of cash flows comprises cash balances held with financial institutions.
+Cash as presented on the balance sheet and statement of cash flows comprises the cash balance held with the National Australia Bank.

-(g) Receivables
+(g)Receivables

 Receivables are initially recognised at fair value and subsequently measured at amortised cost, less any provision for impairment.